The wisdom of generosity

 Let’s look at that.
 Most of us have good intentions, but there’s a tendency to get bogged down in bad habits such as reactivity, self-centeredness and escapism–especially when we’re uncomfortable, stressed or sad.
 Buddhists believe that an effective way to break through these habits is to counter them by developing good habits that will eventually predominate and send the bad ones packing.
 These good habits are often classified under the two main headings of merit and wisdom.

 Wisdom is the quality of understanding that our actions have consequences (as we sow so shall we reap), that we can have agency over how we interact with our world, that everything is interconnected and that nothing lasts forever.
+This is the central Buddhist notion of karma and its result.
 It’s also about understanding how the mind works and defines our life experience, as well as how we can work with the mind.
 Wisdom is gained through study and meditation.

 Merit, in this context, is based on the purification of habits that lead to unhappiness by making a point of replacing them with actions and habits like charitable giving, patience, forbearance and kindness.
 This is where the Buddhist practice of generosity comes in.
 Traditionally, there are three main categories of generosity practice: